30daysofjavascript/30-Days-Of-typeScript/README.md

 # 🚀 30 Days of TypeScript — Beginner to Advanced

-> A complete, production-grade TypeScript course covering every concept from zero to expert.
+> A complete, TypeScript course covering every concept from zero to expert.
 > Every day includes **fully typed code**, **detailed README**, **comments**, and **exercises**.

 ---